StarbirdTech/AI-Blueprints/ngc-integration/vacation-recommendation-with-bert/README.md

 * [📞 Contact and Support](#contact-and-support)

 ## Overview
-The **Vacation Recommendation Agent** is an AI-powered system designed to provide personalized travel recommendations based on user queries.
+The **Vacation Recommendation Service** is an AI-powered system designed to provide personalized travel recommendations based on user queries.
 It utilizes the **NVIDIA NeMo Framework** and **BERT embeddings** to generate relevant suggestions tailored to user preferences.

 ## Project Structure
 ```